ghelaseG/AutomateTheBoringStuffWithPython/README.md

- *  Licensed under the MIT Licence.
+ *  Licensed under the MIT License.